Regalijan/Virgil/Privacy.md

 ## Contact

-You may contact the service operator with questions at w [at] wolftallemo dot com
+You may contact the service operator with questions at r [at] regalijan dot com

 -- Self-hosts: You must change the contact version found in the "Contact" and "Children" sections (it doesn't have to be an email address) and add other information based on your changes to your copy --